ntxess/Rampage/README.md

 # Rampage
-For of the simple game engine with new additions, structural changes
+Fork of the simple game engine with new additions, structural changes